andriktr/kiss/README.md

 Feature | Status
 --- | ---
-Add new `kiss report` command which will allow to output whole cluster images as one report | :x:
+Add new `kiss report` command which will allow to output whole cluster images as one report in different formats | :x:

 ## License